juliendenize/torchaug/docs/source/tutorial/ta_tensors.md

 It has the following added attributes:
 - `canvas_size` the size of the associated batch of images or videos.
 - `format` a [BoundingBoxFormat](#torchaug.ta_tensors.BoundingBoxFormat)
-- `idx_sample` a list of the index of the first bounding box for each sample in the associated batch of images or videos.
-This is because each sample can define different number of bounding boxes.
+- `samples_ranges` a list of the range of the indices of the bounding boxes for each sample.

 It also have specific behavior and defined class methods to handle some cases that are [documented](#torchaug.ta_tensors.BatchBoundingBoxes).

 ### BatchMasks

-A [BatchMasks](#torchaug.ta_tensors.BatchMasks) is a tensor to represent a batch of makss.
+A [BatchMasks](#torchaug.ta_tensors.BatchMasks) is a tensor to represent a batch of masks.

 It has the following added attributes:
-- `idx_sample` a list of the index of the first mask for each sample in the associated batch of masks.
-This is because each sample can define different number of masks.
+- `samples_ranges` a list of the range of the indices of the masks for each sample.

 It also have specific behavior and defined class methods to handle some cases that are [documented](#torchaug.ta_tensors.BatchMasks).

+### BatchLabels

+A [BatchLabels](#torchaug.ta_tensors.BatchLabels) is a tensor to represent a batch of labels.

+It has the following added attributes:
+- `samples_ranges` a list of the range of the indices of the labels for each sample.

+It also have specific behavior and defined class methods to handle some cases that are [documented](#torchaug.ta_tensors.BatchLabels).

 ## How TATensors are used